 Commercial Diets for Adult Chihuahuas

-Based upon my personal experience raising my Chihuahuas, my veterinarian’s advice, and feed back from my readers, I have found the best quality commercial diets for adult Chihuahuas to be:
+Based on my personal experience raising my Chihuahuas, my veterinarian’s advice, and feedback from my readers, I have found the best quality commercial diets for adult Chihuahuas to be:

 My first choice would be homemade dog food that you subscribe to and have delivered to your door.
 The ones we have tried and love are: